StackVista/stackstate-docs/k8s-suse-rancher-prime.md

 ## Prerequisites

 ### License key
-A license key for SUSE Observability server can be obtained via the SUSE Customer Center and will be shown as "SUSE Observability Tech Preview" Registration Code.
-The license for the tech preview is valid until Oct, 31 2024.
-Before the end a license will be made available which is valid until the end of your SUSE Observability subscription.
+A license key for SUSE Observability server can be obtained via the SUSE Customer Center and will be shown as "SUSE Rancher Prime - Observability Tech Preview" Registration Code.
+This license is valid until Oct, 31 2024.
+Before the end a license will be made available which is valid until the end of your Rancher Prime subscription.

 ### Requirements
 To install SUSE Observability, ensure that the nodes have enough CPU and memory capacity.
 Below are the specific requirements.